Raihaen/Volatility-Web-App/readme.md

 To implement the theory we just discussed, we start by calculating Implied Vol derivatives.
 This can be done using finite differences as is done in the code, by first filtering through unique values of variable $x$ and then applying $\frac{\partial \sigma}{\partial y} \big|_{i}= \frac{\sigma_{i+1}-\sigma_i}{y_{i+1}-y_i}$.
 We use $(i,i-1)$ instead of $(i+1, i-1)$ because of the difference in traded volume between strikes (which I noticed kind of has a $mod\space 2$ trend), this way we "smooth-out" the derivative function.

+I saw mutiple people use gradient techniques but when implementing them I noticed that it doesnt accurately calculate derivatives and sometimes doesn't provide a value at all, a popular getaround I saw was taking $Max(gradient \space score,\varepsilon)$ but that just makes things worse.

+It's also important to underline that applying a gradient method directly might give bad results due to the way option databases are structured (many $T$ and $K$ values are repeated resulting in divisions by 0).
+These are mainly the reasons that lead me to the above specified derivative calculation method.

 In our calculations, we will be using the AMERIBOR as a value for $r$ and the dividend yield provided by `yfinance` as $d$.

 The robustness of this model can be checked by calculating the integral of local volatility values through the most probable path of the stock with expiry at K (Gatheral, The Volatility Surface: A Practitioner's Guide).